ABT Framework Student Resource Page Round 40 – Emory

 Step by Step to Stand-up Comedy by Greg Dean – A book that takes a structured approach to joke writing with a focus on the AND and the BUT (i.e., Setup and Punchline).

-The Writer’s Journey by Christopher Vogler – If you every wanted an in depth look at storytelling, THIS is the book.
+The Writer’s Journey by Christopher Vogler – If you ever wanted an in depth look at storytelling, THIS is the book.
 Draws heavily from Joseph Campbell’s Hero’s Journey and is based on Vogler’s 7 page memo that reshaped Hollywood.